Flying experience classes start 6/26- sign up today for a great experience!

 1. We have canceled all June Camps to give the virus time to pass through- Registrants may switch to another camp or receive a refund.

-2. To minimize exposure- We are limiting group sizes to 6 kids with a maximum of 12 kids in any camp.
-Kids will be organized into groups according to family and friends. each group of 6 will additionally be separated into smaller work groups that they can rotate through activities with.
-Kids will stay in their group throughout all activities and each group will be social distancing from other groups.
+2. Social Distancing: To minimize exposure- We are limiting group "pod" sizes to 5 kids with a maximum of 15 kids in any camp.
+(Exception is Circus/Equestrian Camp which has a limit of 24 divided into small working groups).
+Kids/ Adults will be organized into groups according to family and friends/ ages.
+Participants will stay in their group throughout all activities and each group will be social distancing from other groups.
+Pods will have assigned coaches, and Coaches will social distance as much as possible.
+Because of the nature of circus coaches will need to be close sometimes to spot kids on apparatus- when in closer than 6 ft. coaches will be wearing masks.

 3. Hand sanitizer will be used between each activity and before touching any equipment.

 4.Equipment will be sanitized to the best of our ability between uses.
-Because we are in the sun, and it is known that the virus will die off within minutes from sun exposure, groups will rotate onto equipment that has been left unused for at least 10 minutes.
+Because we are in the sun, and it is known that the virus will die off within minutes from sun exposure, (when heat is added to the equation this time is decreased) groups will rotate onto equipment that has been left unused for at least 10 minutes.
 If the sun is not cooperating we will sterilize with a UV light prior to use.
-On rainy days when we need to use the indoor facilities, groups will be separated into the Circus Shed, and the main house.
+On rainy days when we need to use the indoor facilities, groups will be separated into the Circus Shed. and covered space outdoors.

 5. Using a forehead thermometer (instant read via forehead, sterilized between uses) we will take the temperature of each child at drop off to be sure they are maintaining a normal body temperature.
-If there are any signs of virus (sniffles, cough, rash, dizziness, lung pain, fever, upset stomach, etc.) parents will need to take the kids home, and a refund will be issued for the remained of camp.
+If there are any signs of virus (sniffles, cough, rash, dizziness, lung pain, fever, upset stomach, rash, painful toes, etc.) parents will need to take the kids home, and a refund will be issued for the remained of camp.
+Coaches will also be monitored.

 6. We will be asking parents to inform us if there are any family members are having symptoms and that children are getting minimum social exposure at home.

-7. Coaches will wear masks as much as is reasonable and safe in hot and humid temperatures.
+7. Coaches will wear masks as much as is reasonable and safe in hot and humid temperatures when within 6 feet of students.

-8.Coaches will be signing contracts that assure that they are practicing safe social distancing in their lives outside of camp.
+8.Coaches will be signing contracts that assure that they are practicing safe social distancing in their lives outside of camp and good hygiene.

 9. Families will be asked to sign an Covid -19 waiver addendum.